abestshef/abestshef.github.io/index.markdown

 # Equality, diversity and inclusion

 I am a passionate advocate for making academia, and mathematics/statistics specifically, a welcoming and inclusive environment.
 I recognise that many individuals from minoritised groups often feel excluded from academic mathematics, and do not receive the support or recognition given to their peers.
 From 2018-2022 I was the Director for Equality, Diversity and Inclusion in my department, and led a number of activities and policies to promote good practice.
-Since 2022 I have been a member of the [London Mathematical Society's Good Practice Scheme](https://www.lms.ac.uk/women/good-practice-scheme) steering committee, helping to organise events for mathematicians across the country.
-I am currently particularly interested in embedding inclusive teaching practices into our curriculum.
+Since 2023 I have been co-chair of the [London Mathematical Society's Good Practice Scheme](https://www.lms.ac.uk/women/good-practice-scheme) steering committee, helping to organise events for mathematicians across the country.

 # Public engagement